 What is fatigue?

 Fatigue is very common in men with prostate cancer.
-Around three in four men with prostate cancer (74 per cent) will have fatigue at some point.
-There are things you can do to help manage your fatigue and give you more energy.
-And there’s a lot of support available.
+There is support available and things you can do to help manage your fatigue and give you more energy.

 How might fatigue make me feel?

-You might use some of these words to describe how fatigue makes you feel: tired, exhausted, weak, lethargic, drained, knackered, shattered, whacked, beat, spent, weary, drowsy, weighed down, done in
+Fatigue can affect you physically and emotionally.
+You might use some of these words to describe how fatigue makes you feel: tired, exhausted, weak, lethargic, drained, knackered, shattered, whacked, beat, spent, weary, drowsy, weighed down, done in.

 Fatigue can make it hard to carry out your daily activities.
 It can make it difficult to do some things, such as: